 #3.
 Music

-I have never been an avid listener of David Arnold's music in the entire film catalogue except for this movie.
-It matches the patriotic theme of the movie and intensifies the mood of the scenes.
-A soundtrack can complement a film that you feel when watching a scene.
+I have never been an avid listener of David Arnold's music in the entire film catalogue, except for this movie.
+It aligns with the movie's patriotic theme and intensifies the scene's mood.
+A soundtrack can complement a film, enhancing the emotions you experience while watching a scene.
 I am happy to say the score in this film was perfect.
-All moments feel right, create feelings, and impact your mood.
-It aligns with what is happening with the story and the characters.
+All moments evoke feelings and impact your mood.
+It aligns with the story's events and the character development.

 #1.
 Will Smith